rpgreview/papersandpaychecks/pnp.md

 | Old Age (60 to 79)	| -30% to Dex, -20% to Str, Con, +20% to Wis, Cha |
 | Venerable (80+)	| -50% to Dex, -30% to Str, Con, +30% to Wis, Cha |

-Sexual dimorphism in the human species across cultures is a well-documented reality; in game terms this would mean that female characters would, on average, have a Strength attribute about 20% less, but a bonus to Constitution and Dexterity of around 10% more.
+Sexual dimorphism in the human species across cultures is a well-documented reality; in game terms this would mean that female characters would, on average, have a Strength attribute about 10% less (incorporting both size and health), but a bonus Dexterity of around 10% more.
 Likewise 'racial' (clinal) differences indicating gradual change throughout the species along with epigenetic influences as well.
 The Boss should keep these distributions in mind when generating NPCs.
 Player-characters may, of course, choose whatever sex or ethnic background that they desire regadless of die-roll results.

 The result of the 3d6 roll gives a range of 3-18.
 A universal table for bonuses or penalties for characteristic values is applied for skill tests similar tests when the characteristic in question is invoked.
 In addition the bonus multiplied by 10% is used for pay for relevant professions and for Wisdom to represent their prudent expenditures and investments.